Jack Kenny Memorial Housing in Rochester, NY

 Pros

-• pro The apartments are nicely renovated.
+• pro The apartments and grounds are well maintained.

-• pro The place is nice.
+• pro The management and maintenance staff are very nice.

-• pro The apartments are well maintained in a quiet environment.
+• pro The well-maintained apartments are in a quiet environment.

 Cons

-• pro It is not safe.
+• pro The property is not safe.

 Review